NodyHub/docker-k8s-resources/README.md

 ## Docker & Kubernetes Readings
-The following resources are from time-to-time refred in lectures, workshops or talks that have been performed in the past.
+The following resources are from time-to-time referred in lectures, workshops or talks that have been performed in the past.
 For the sake of ease the following categories contains the references.

 ### Docker Analysis